 You should expect to spend 10-12 hours per week on this class.
-My simple calculation is that a student who is going to school "full time" takes 4 or 5 classes.
-Someone who works fulltime at a job works 40-50 hours per week.
-So about 10 hours per week is a good estimate (this class is 4 credits so it will take a bit more).
+My simple calculation is that a student who is going to school "full time" takes 4 or 5 classes and someone who works fulltime at a job works 40-50 hours per week.
+So about 10 hours per week is a good estimate.
 If you don't put in that much work then you can't expect to get a good grade.
 (This is confirmed by research; on average a student studying one more hour per week can raise her term GPA by 0.36 - from a B to B+, for example.
-Stinebrickner, 2008.
+Stinebrickner & Stinebrickner, 2008.
 BE Journal of Econ Analysis & Policy, 8(1).)